HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

     so it is clear that what follows is a name of a place/thing, instead of whatever things the name itself point to.
-    - e.g. in 'Distriktʌ Granda-Lumturo', we know 'Granda-Lumturo' is the name of a district called 'Granda-Lumturo', instead of refering to a place that is a 'granda lumturo' (big lighthouse).
+    - e.g. in 'Distriktʌ Granda-Lumturo', we know 'Granda‐Lumturo' is the name of a district called 'Granda‐Lumturo', instead of refering to a place that is a 'granda lumturo' (big lighthouse).
-    - *Exceptions*: Unique names that are clear that it can only refer to that specific place/thing, such as most cities and countries names. e.g. 'OmniCentra RadioReto' is enough, no need for 'Ub-OmniCentra RadioReto', because we already know that
+    - *Exceptions*: Unique names that are clear that it can only refer to that specific place/thing, such as most cities and countries names. e.g. 'OmniCentra RadioReto' is enough, no need for 'Ub‐OmniCentra RadioReto', because we already know that
       'OmniCentro' is and can only be referring to a specific city.
       Note: Here 'OmniCentra' ends with '-a' instead of '-ʌ',